cisagov/ScubaGear/PowerShell/ScubaGear/baselines/powerplatform.md

 requirements.
 The agency should then create a DLP policy to only allow those connectors to be used in Power Platform.

-When the Microsoft Entra tenant is created, by default, a Power Platform environment is created in Power Platform.
+When the Microsoft Entra ID tenant is created, by default, a Power Platform environment is created in Power Platform.
 This Power Platform environment will bear the name of the tenant.
-There is no way to restrict users in the Microsoft Entra tenant from creating Power Apps in the default Power Platform environment.
+There is no way to restrict users in the Microsoft Entra ID tenant from creating Power Apps in the default Power Platform environment.
 Admins can restrict users from creating apps in all other created environments.